-Whether because of aging, pregnancy, natural causes, or other reasons, some women are unhappy about the size or shape of their breasts.
-Women who wish to change the shape of their breasts may opt for cosmetic procedures to make their breast size and/or shape more pleasing to them.
+Whether because of aging, pregnancy, natural causes, or other reasons, some women wish to change the size or shape of their breasts.
+You may opt for cosmetic procedures to make your breast size and/or shape more pleasing to you.
 One possibility is breast augmentation, which involves implants or fat grafting to enhance the size of the breasts.
 The other two are a breast lift, sometimes called a mastopexy, or breast reduction.

 As specialists in breast reconstruction surgeries of all kinds, the plastic surgeons at Johns Hopkins, in Baltimore, Maryland, are experienced in these kinds of procedures.